kiagnose/kiagnose/README.md

 ## Checkup Results Retrieval

 The Kiagnose Job waits until the checkup Job is completed or timed-out.
-After the Kiagnose Job had completed, the results the results are made available at the user-supplied ConfigMap object:
+After the Kiagnose Job had completed, the results are made available at the user-supplied ConfigMap object:

 ```bash
 kubectl get configmap example-checkup-config -n kiagnose -o yaml